Computer-Know-how/cbmodule-donations/README.md

 # cbmodule-donations
-This module will generate donation forms for ContentBox websites
+This module will generate Stripe donation forms for your ContentBox websites.